nilswern/research-agent/README.md

     validate -. clean or repairs spent .-> END([END])
 ```

-The diagram is hand-drawn for readability; `python main.py --graph` prints the
+The diagram is hand-edited for readability; `python main.py --graph` prints the
 compiled graph for comparison.

 Tool selection is made by the model, not hard-coded: